Abdoul Guiebre: Club career

 Guiebre moved to Italy at the age of 3 with his family, and began playing football locally.
 He is a youth product of the academies of Forlì, Ronco and Meldola.
 He began his senior career with Rimini in 2016, and helped them get promoted twice from the Eccellenza, into the Serie C in 2017.
 From there, he had a stint with Rieti before transferring to Monopoli in 2020.

 On 23 August 2022, Guiebre signed a three-year contract with Modena.
 On 1 September 2022, he was loaned to Reggiana.
+On 1 February 2024, Guiebre moved on loan to Bari, with an option to buy.
+On 19 July 2024, Guiebre was loaned to Torres, with a conditional obligation to buy.

 International career

 Guiebre was called up to the Burkina Faso national team for a set of friendlies in March 2022.
 He debuted for the Burkina Faso national team in a friendly 5–0 loss to Kosovo on 24 March 2022.